What you need to know before integrating or migrating a PingID account into a PingOne environment

 User directory changes

-After migration, PingOne usernames are immutable and can’t be changed.
-This is because the username that appears in the PingOne directory is used by the PingID service to identify the user.
+After migration, PingOne usernames can’t be changed as they are used by the PingID service to identify users.

 Rollback options